 Day 6: Acadia National Park / Bar Harbor

-The last stretch of our drive "Down East" brings us to Mount Desert Island and Acadia National Park, encompassing the highest rocky headlands along the U.S. Atlantic coast.
+The last stretch of our drive "Down East" brings us to Mount Desert Island and the most accessible portion of Acadia National Park, encompassing the highest rocky headlands along the U.S. Atlantic coast.
 Inhabited by the Wabanaki people for 12,000 years, the region was vied over by the French and British in the 18th century, and a century later, Mount Desert Island became a popular summer home retreat for America's wealthiest families.
 By the early 20th century, the impetus for conservation had established Acadia as a national park.
 Today, the park protects 47,000 acres of forest, mountains, lakes and ocean.

 Day 7: Acadia—Cadillac Mountain Sunrise / Private Lobster Boat Cruise

 Rise before dawn to partake in Acadia's most iconic experience: watching the sunrise from the top of Cadillac Mountain.
 The highest point in the park is one of the easternmost locales in the United States, and thus one of the first to greet the sun's rays each morning.
-The view over Bar Harbor, Frenchman Bay, the Gulf of Maine and myriad islands is dramatic even without the pink glow of dawn.
+The view over Bar Harbor, Frenchman Bay, the Gulf of Maine and myriad islands is dramatic even without the pink glow of dawn, should the clouds not cooperate.
 We return to town for breakfast, then investigate the less-visited southwest corner of Mount Desert Island.
 In the afternoon, a consummate Maine experience awaits: board a working lobster boat for a cruise around the island, enjoying views of rocky coast, lighthouses and small harbors in the crisp autumn air.
 This evening, get your fill of fresh Maine seafood one last time at our farewell dinner in Bar Harbor.

 Day 8: Bar Harbor / Bangor / Depart

-After breakfast, we depart Bar Harbor for the drive back to Bangor, a trip of a little over an hour.
+After breakfast, depart Bar Harbor for the drive back to Bangor, a trip of a little over an hour.
 We travel directly to the Bangor airport to meet departing flights, which should be scheduled any time after 11:00 am.